Puritans, part 5: Redeeming the time

 But then I realized she was troubled by the name.
 She was incensed that it wasn’t merely called “the Civil War,” since that’s the only title of which she had apparently ever heard.
 Really?!

 I, in all my Southern politeness, replied, “Well, you can teach your kids to call the bloody conflict whatever you want, but a civil war it was not.”
-I then gave her a quickie primer on how that type of struggle has a specific meaning, and as classical home-educators, we should strive for precision in wording and honesty in language.
+I then gave her a quickie brief on how that type of struggle has a specific meaning, and as classical home-educators, we should strive for precision in wording and honesty in language.
 How can we learn from the past and gain wisdom if our verbiage is so askew?

 “Conviction without experience makes for harshness.”